makcakoca/FCND-Motion-Planning/README.md

 ### Explain the Starter Code

 #### 1. Explain the functionality of what's provided in `motion_planning.py` and `planning_utils.py`
 The difference between motion_planning.py and backyard_flyer_solution.py is PLANNING state and plan_path() function.
-That function creates path from hardcoded start point to harcoded goal point usin A* algorithm without culling waypoints and diagonal motions.
+That function creates path from hardcoded start point to harcoded goal point using A* algorithm without culling waypoints and diagonal motions.
 Functions provided in planning_utils.py are responsible for creating grid from csv file and A* algorithm.

 ### Implementing Your Path Planning Algorithm